Introduction to Debt Issues

 The Consumer Financial Protection Bureau (CFPB) offers sample letters that you can use to communicate with debt collectors.
 These templates make it easier to express your request clearly and legally.

-• Customization: While using these templates, personalize them to fit your situation and ensure all necessary details are included.
+Customization: While using these templates, personalize them to fit your situation and ensure all necessary details are included.
+These templates can also guide you in filing complaints or disputes with debt collectors.

 Written Request